ingshtrom/Learnings/bible/John_13.md

 * Again, showing how important we are to God.
 Jesus is an extension of God.
 We are an extension of Jesus.
 If someone believes what a true follower of Christ says, then it is as if they are listening to God.
 We are "made in God's image" after all!

+## Learnings
+1. Maybe it doesn't matter what we build here on earth, in terms of human structures that put people in groups or a hierarchy.
+It makes me think specifically of politics.
+We have all of this structure that puts certain people in more power than others, mostly based on their ability to spend lots and lots of money.
+Got doesn't care about that.
+I mean, if we are providing justice to his people on earth, I'm sure he is happy, but if it's just for the sake of "lording over others" or being able to push one's own agenda instead of for the justice of others and the speading of the good news of Jesus Christ, I really don't think God cares.
+Just LOVE people.
+We don't have to agree on everything.
+You don't need to read every piece of news and research the full background of everything before making a decision.
+Just live by the most important commandment to Love God and love your neighbor as yourself.
+And while we're here, `agape` them.
+Not this "I love you" and walk away.
+True empathy.
+Jesus weeped for the poor of spirit--we should be doing that.
+When someone is mean to them, we should feel the pain and sorrow that God feels for that person, not anger.